The essential guide to learning to drive in Dartford

 Since Sidcup Test Centre is in a residential area, there are lots of junctions and side roads around, from phased to box junctions.
 You’ll also need to keep an eye out for pedestrian crossings, as there are plenty around.

-Where we provide lessons in Dartford
+Driving lessons in Dartford

-Our most popular areas in Dartford include:
+The most popular areas in Dartford include:

 Barnehurst, Belvedere, Bexley, Bexleyheath, Foots Cray, Gravesend, Lessness Heath, Northumberland Heath, Sidcup, Slade Green.